 You can start this course at any time, and you would be registered for a one-year period.
 You also have access to a personal tutor who can be contacted by email.
 Your tutor is available to assist with any queries and to mark your assignments for the Awarding Body.

 As the course is self-study, you can complete it as quickly as you like.
 Support extensions are available if students do not complete the course within the one-year period.

 Students are required to compile a portfolio of evidence which demonstrates their learning against each of the assessment criteria of the course.
 Portfolios are assessed by a tutor.
 Some portfolio evidence will need to be witnessed by a competent person in the workplace hence students must be employed in a school or arrange and complete a work experience placement.

 The Qualification is gained from your coursework so there is no exam to complete.
-On successful completion, students will be awarded a Supporting Teaching & Learning in Schools Level 2 Qualification issued by CACHE.
+On successful completion, students will be awarded a Supporting Teaching & Learning Level 2 Qualification issued by CACHE.

 Information on level descriptors can be found on the Ofqual's level descriptors page.

 CACHE are a national awarding body who offer high-quality qualifications for the care and education industry, making them the UK’s leading sector specialist.
 Established in 1945 by the Ministry of Health under the name of the National Nursery Examination Board (NNEB).
 In 1994 the NNEB merged with the Council for Early Years Awards to form CACHE.
 They offer a portfolio of qualifications ranging from Entry to Level 5.
 This course is purchased through Distance Learning Centre, a partner of Kendal Publishing.
 The delivery, assessment and quality assurance will be carried out by Kendal Publishing who are an approved CACHE centre for assessment and certification.

 Let us know if you have a question about this course and we will get back to you ASAP.